fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/rules/9/Double Area C-Shape.svg" width="23.8%"/>

-And with this marking system, we can correct the rules prevously made.
+And with this marking system, we can correct the rules previously made.
 All rules featuring future line start and end fields have to be rewritten to start with.<br />
 So we get the 2-distance across rules, the straight 3-distance rule to prevent a double C-shape, and the square constellation with 3 areas.
 All of them are rotated clockwise or counter-clockwise.

 <img align="top" src="References/rules/9/Count Area 2 Across.svg" width="23.8%"/><img src="References/spacer.svg" width="4.76%"/><img align="top" src="References/rules/9/Count Area 2 Across C.svg" width="28.57%"/><img src="References/spacer.svg" width="4.76%"/><img align="top" src="References/rules/9/Double C-Shape.svg" width="28.6%"/><br />